SMS Meaning in Business Messaging (And How It Works)

 The message is sent through a process known as store-and-forward.
 The message is sent to the mobile network’s Short Message Service Center (SMSC) first.
 The SMSC holds the message if the recipient is unavailable and sends it once their device is reachable.

 SMS is not supported by most Voice over Internet Protocol (VoIP) numbers unless they’re linked to an SMS protocol gateway.
-This is why it’s essential to use the best SMS marketing platform if you’re trying to send messages through software or web apps.
+This is why it’s essential to use the best SMS marketing platform if you’re trying to send targeted messages through software or web apps.

 Types of SMS Messages